Maine Photography Article

 Bird lovers, rejoice!
 We have spotted snowy owls here in the wintertime, and there are plenty of osprey nests at the end of the island before the lighthouse on the left.
 For convenience, there’s a parking lot across from the osprey nests, found on the right side of the main road just before reaching the fork.
-There are many species of birds to photograph here, so bring your zoom lens.
+There are many species of birds to photograph here, so be sure to bring your zoom lens.

 Go directly to their site link.